matipan/old-dotfiles/README.md

 dotfiles
 ========

-This my Vim/Tmux setup, using oh_my_zsh terminal.
-I'm constantly updating my .vimrc and .tmux.conf.
-If you liked my config, feel free to clone it, or simply use it as an example an build your own setup!! :smile::+1:
+This my Vim/Tmux setup, using zsh terminal with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) framework.
+I'm constantly updating this repo.
+If you are new to vim i recommend that you use it as an example instead of cloning it.
+If you already have a config setup and you're thinking of chaging it, give it a try to this config!!!

 Here are a couple of pictures with vim, tmux and some plugins
 ![vim-tmux-config](https://github.com/kriox26/dotfiles/blob/master/imgs/vim-tmux-config.png)